etwk/blog/content/lists/books.md

 - [ ] Oath and Honor: A Memoir and a Warning (Liz Cheney) #contemporary
 - [ ] Comply with Me: Trump's Hypnosis Toolkit Exposed (Lisa Morgan) #inquest
 - [ ] The Campaign Finance Cases: Buckley, McConnell, Citizens United, and McCutcheon (Melvin I. Urofsky) #law #politics
+- [ ] Leadership: In Turbulent Times (Doris Kearns Goodwin) #people #history #must
+- [ ] Nonviolent: A Memoir of Resistance, Agitation, and Love (Reverend James Lawson Jr, Emily Yellin) #biography
+- [ ] A Dream Deferred: Jesse Jackson and the Fight for Black Political Power (Abby Phillip) #biography
+- [ ] The Threat Matrix: The FBI at War in the Age of Global Terror (Garrett M. Graff) #intelligence
+- [ ] The Best and the Brightest (David Halberstam) #history #must
+- [ ] Without Precedent: How Chief Justice Roberts and His Accomplices Rewrote the Constitution and Dismantled Our Rights (Lisa Graves) #law

 ### Vietnam
 - [ ] 越南現代小說選 (羅漪文 譯) #fiction #novel #must